 - What risks am I ready to take?

-- How likely will the business turnaround?
+- How likely will the business turn around?
 How long before it does?

 If you still want to see your business succeed and have weighed the risks, consider these five alternatives to closing down the business:

 Business owners must identify what is working and isn’t in their current and original business model.
-Then management can adopt a new direction or strategy, such as selling via e-commerce instead of a brick and mortar store, offering different price points to suit customer budgets, etc. Consider updating or shifting business models versus a business shut down.
+Then management can adopt a new direction or strategy, such as selling via e-commerce instead of a brick-and-mortar store, offering different price points to suit customer budgets, etc. Consider updating or shifting business models versus a business shutdown.
 Here are 15 Alternative Business Models you can choose from.

 Businesses and companies merge because it’s cost-effective, prompts growth, increases market share, obtains competitive advantages, etc. For these reasons alone, merging is a good alternative to a shutdown business.